-A Trust Unitholder that is throughout a taxation year a "Canadian-controlled private corporation" (as defined in the Tax Act) may be liable to pay an additional tax (refundable in certain circumstances) in respect of its "aggregate investment income" (as defined in the Tax Act) for the year, which is generally defined to include interest, all or substantially all of the income and taxable capital gains paid or payable, or deemed to be paid or payable, to the Trust Unitholder by the Trust, and taxable capital gains realized on the disposition of Trust Units by such a Trust Unitholder.
-Pursuant to certain Tax Proposals, such refundable tax may generally also apply to a Trust Unitholder that is a "substantive CCPC" (for purposes of the Tax Act and as defined in the Tax Proposals) at any time in a taxation year.
+A Trust Unitholder that is throughout a taxation year a "Canadian-controlled private corporation" or is at any time in the taxation year a "substantive CCPC" (each as defined in the Tax Act) may be liable to pay an additional tax (refundable in certain circumstances) in respect of its "aggregate investment income" (as defined in the Tax Act) for the year, which is generally defined to include interest, all or substantially all of the income and taxable capital gains paid or payable, or deemed to be paid or payable, to the Trust Unitholder by the Trust, and taxable capital gains realized on the disposition of Trust Units by such a Trust Unitholder.
 Trust Unitholders are advised to consult their own tax advisors.